kilton/darcyai-sdk/SETUP_RPI.md

 ## Python version

 Python 3.9.x should already be installed in your Raspberry Pi.
 You can check the version by running the command `python --version`.
+You will need Python 3.5.x or greater to build with Darcy AI.

 ## Numpy package for Python

 You will need the Numpy package for Python.
 Version 1.19.x should already be installed.
 You can check the version with the command `pip list | grep numpy` which will search for `numpy` in the entire list of installed Python packages.

 If you do not have Numpy you can install it with the command `pip install numpy`.
+You should have Numpy 1.19.x or greater to build with Darcy AI.

 ## Pillow package for Python

 You will need the Pillow package for Python.
 Version 8.1.x should already be installed.
 You can check the version with the command `pip list | grep Pillow`.

 If you do not have Pillow installed, you can install it with `pip install Pillow`.
+You should have Pillow 8.1.x or greater to build with Darcy AI.

 ## imutils package for Python